Books to Read before you visit London with Kids

 We want children to remember, internalize, and make these experiences part of their core being!
 When a child learns something they add to their schema, or background knowledge, which will help them in their education until the end of time.
 Layering the learning by introducing information and then showing it to them on a vacation is the best way to internalize information.
 Use travel to get smarter and improve skills for the kids in the family!

 A GREAT way to get the wheels turning and introduce information about your adventure destination AND improve your child’s intelligent and academic educational success is reading.
 Stories with familiar characters or beloved animals will pave the way for learning – really learning about the new culture they are going to experience.
-Read kids’ books set in London or listen with an audio book.
-Check out my lists for other destinations, too like Italy and Paris.
+Read kids’ books set in London or listen with an audiobook.
+Check out my lists for other destinations, too like Italy, Paris, Hawaii, New York City, Caribbean, Greece, San Francisco, Italy, Colombia, Canada, and Spain.

 Kids’ Books set in London: Read mysteries.